TacoWithAGun/TacoWithAGun/README.md

 ###

-<p align="left">📚 I'm currently learning Backenddevelopment and Azure <br>🎯 Goals: Creating and managing interactive Websites and Cloudservices for businesses</p>
+<p align="left">📚 I'm currently learning Backenddevelopment and Azure <br>🎯 Creating and managing interactive Websites and Cloudservices for businesses</p>

 ###